-Nature is structured in layers – it starts with a gross layer visible to the naked eye, goes down to the molecular level, atomic level, subatomic level.
+Nature is structured in layers–it starts with a gross layer visible to the naked eye, and goes down to the molecular level, atomic level, and subatomic level.
 At the basis of all of that is the unified field of consciousness.

-Within that field is a programming code which structures all the other layers of nature.
+Within that field is a programming code that structures all the other layers of nature.

 What is consciousness?

 “Science in the past has limited itself to things usually considered ’physical’.
-More recently, in the past 40-50 years, we are starting to realize that there are laws which control and manage not only the physical, but also the mental field.
+More recently, in the past 40-50 years, we realize that there are laws that control and manage not only the physical but also the mental field.

 Even consciousness – which is something very abstract – has become interesting to the scientist.

 What is consciousness?
-We can define it as an ability to be conscious about something.
+We can define it as an ability to be conscious of something.
 But is there then a difference between consciousness and awareness?
 Alertness?
 Vigilance?
 Focus?
-Wakefulness?“ Dr Nader asked.
+Wakefulness?

 States of consciousness

-“What is interesting that in these states you also have different physiology.
+“What is interesting is that in these states you also have a unique physiology.
 There is different brain functioning.

 So we can talk about relative states of consciousness – changing, object-referring states; and about absolute states – non-changing, self-referring.

-The question is, for us: Is consciousness a something?
-Or is it just a product of language, brain activity, circumstances etc?“
+The question is, for us: Is consciousness something?
+Or is it just a product of language, brain activity, circumstances, etc?“

-“When I look at a red flower I can tell that there are photons of a certain frequency which travel in the electromagnetic field.
+“When I look at a red flower, I can tell that there are photons of a certain frequency that travel in the electromagnetic field.

-They travel through my eyes, hit my retina, excite some neurons which release some chemicals leading to an electrical activity which, in turn, goes to a specific part of my brain and combines with my memory bank.
+They travel through my eyes, hit my retina, and excite some neurons, which release some chemicals leading to an electrical activity that goes to a specific part of my brain and combines with my memory bank.

-After association, I can know that this in front of me is a red flower.
+After the association, I can know that the in front of me is a red flower.

-Yet all of this is the easy problem.
+Yet all of this is an easy problem.
 Science is well on its way to describing all the details of this process.